mheyer32/alienbreed3d2/ab3d2_source/ie/README.md

 inside the IE window to recapture while gameplay still requests relative mode.

 The native AB3D2 menu flow is retained.
 The Amiga menu blitter/screen path is replaced by converted CLUT8 menu assets and IE framebuffer rendering.
+The IE menu renderer recreates the original moving background, palette fades, fire-colour text effect, and credits screen by updating the legacy menu bitplanes before presenting them through IE video MMIO.
 Enter, Space, and left mouse activate menu items; cursor-key menu movement is debounced in the IE menu wait loop.
 Choosing Exit Game requests the Intuition Engine ProgramExecutor hard-reset operation, so the game returns through the same reset-to-BASIC path as the IE F10 hotkey.

 Intuition Engine reserves host function keys for runtime tools: F8 toggles the Lua REPL overlay, F9 toggles the machine monitor, F10 hard-resets the runtime,